Advertising Code for Cosmetic Products (RCP) 2023

 Paragraph 2

 When substantiating claims account shall be taken of the state of the art.
-The acceptability of a claim shall be assessed on the basis of evidential support of all studies, data and information available depending on the nature of the claim and the general common knowledge of the end users.
+The acceptability of a claim shall be assessed on the basis of evidential support of all studies, data and information available depending on the nature of the claim and the general common knowledge of the average consumer.

 Paragraph 3

-Where studies are used as evidence, they shall be relevant to the product and the benefit the product claims.
+If studies are used to substantiate a claim, they must be relevant to the product and the benefit the product claims.
 Moreover, the studies shall follow well-designed, well-conducted methodologies (valid, reliable and reproducible) and shall respect ethical considerations.

 Paragraph 4

-Next to the information stated in the preceding paragraphs an advertiser shall be able to submit statements of one or more experts as evidence of the claimed effect based on such information, in the event of challenge of the claimed effect.
+In addition to the information stated in the preceding paragraphs, an advertiser shall be able to submit statements of one or more experts as evidence of the claimed effect based on such information, in the event of challenge of the claimed effect.
 Such statement(s) shall give insight into the manner of review by the expert(s) of the data and the relationship of the expert(s) with the advertiser.
-If the Advertising Code Committee does not find the statement(s) of the expert(s) adequate or sufficiently convincing, it can require further substantiation and/or give the advertiser an order for further proof.
+If the Advertising Code Committee does not find the statement(s) of the expert(s) adequate or sufficiently convincing, it can require further substantiation and/or give the advertiser an instruction for further evidence.

 Paragraph 5